LabPy/lantz/docs/tutorial/building.rst

             self.query('!CAL')

 ..
 TODO: expand this section and add !CAL to the driver.
-Add section `Interactive`

 .. rubric::